-In an effort to develop appropriate work ethics, students are expected to attend all class sessions.
-To prepare for a successful career, HCVSD will not condone absences from school on any day for any reason not specified by law or policy and will not issue credit if minimum student attendance is not fulfilled.
-Students must attend a minimum of 90% of the scheduled hours to ensure they satisfy HCVSD and the New Jersey State Board of Cosmetology requirements along with demonstrating proficiency in each module with a 75% or more to advance to the next module and receive hours.
+Students are expected to prepare for and attend each class.
+To prepare for a successful career, HCVSD will not condone absences from school on any day for any reason not specified by law or policy and will not issue credit hours if minimum student attendance is not fulfilled.

+License/Certification Courses: Students must attend a minimum of 90% of scheduled classes to ensure they satisfy HCVSD and licensing board requirements.
+Students are responsible for reviewing course syllabus for attendance policy.